stomaras/Operating-Systems-Part-1/README.md

-Now a part from program will be something called data For example to edit a photograph with photoshop you need data which are photos
+Now a part from program will be something called data For example to edit a photograph with photoshop you need data which are photos Data = any raw data for example you take images video file audio file text file

 Now one question you may ask is why are we using these many levels of memory?